caraya/xml-workflow/markdown-source/TO DO.md

 The same way we build the table of content should allow us to build navigation within the pages of a publication using preceeding-sibling and following-sibling logic

+## Create a better way to generate filenames

+The current way to create filenames doesn't take into account that different `section/@type` elements have different starting values.
+Can we make it start from 1 for every @type in the document?

 ## Expand the use cases for this project

 The original idea was for text and code-heavy content.
 Is there a case to be made for a more expressive vocabulary?
 I'm thinking of additional elements for navigation and content display such as asides and blockquotes